Overcoming Trials

 3. God wants your valley to point to his goodness.

 Anyone can praise God’s goodness on the mountaintops of life.
-Learn to point to God’s goodness in your deepest suffering.
-You will point the world to unshakeable hope.
-Others will be drawn to Jesus when they see the hope he offers in your valley.
+When we learn to point to God’s goodness in our deepest suffering, we point the world to unshakeable hope.
+Others are drawn to Jesus when they see the hope we have.

-Trusting God in the valley includes keeping a soft heart, always ready to testify to his goodness in your life - especially when life is hard. #trustingGod #encounteringGod Click To Tweet
+Trusting God in the valley includes keeping a soft heart, always ready to testify to his goodness in your life, especially when life is hard. #trustingGod #encounteringGod Share on X

-5. The valley teaches us about true joy.
+5. The valley teaches lessons about unshakeable joy.

 James reminds us that we can count trials as pure joy because they bring us to maturity and completion (see James 1:2-4).

-A Free Devotional to Help You Trust God in the Valley of Your Life:
+A Free Devotional to Help You Trust God in the Valley:

 Are you ready for a fresh breath of hope to help you through a difficult season?
 I have a gift for you today!
-Rays of Light for the Dark Days is my free 20-day online devotional for your darkest days.
-You will find powerful inspiration and practical encouragement to help you through life’s trials.
-Click here and I’ll send it to your email inbox!
+Hope for Hard Days is my free 10-day online devotional to help you hold onto hope when life is tough.
+You will find 10 readings to help you connect with God and claim his peace.
+Click here and I’ll send it to your email inbox today for free with promo code HOPE.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.